felix068/WP_Kiosk_Raspi/README.md

 ```
 After the execution of this command, type the following command :

-(WARNING: This command restarts your RasPi)
+(Warning: This command restarts your RasPi)
 ```
 bash <(wget -qO- https://tinyurl.com/yfdfjxf4)
 ```